ComfyLiving

 The EU’s target of 20% in 2020 now seems within reach and goes hand in hand with the European Green Deal initiative to become a climate-neutral economy by 2050.
 While each country in the EU has personalized renewable energy goals that are based on their potential and situation, many have exceeded their set goals (11 countries).

-In fact, the renewable energy statistics show that Nordic countries—Denmark, Sweden, and Finland—are absolute trailblazers in renewable energy.
+In fact, the renewable energy world statistics leading up to 2022 show that Nordic countries—Denmark, Sweden, and Finland—are absolute trailblazers in renewable energy.
 Sweden gets more than 54% of its electricity from renewables, Denmark gets 43% of its electricity from wind power, and Finland sources 37% of all energy consumption from alternative energy sources.

 17. According to the renewable energy employment statistics, 11 million people around the globe found employment in the green energy industry in 2018.